DETAILED ACTION

 Greyscale

-Regarding claim 5, Lee teaches the display of claim 2 and goes on to teach wherein the reflective portion (213R, Fig 7) includes a flat surface (213RF: flat portion shown in A2) disposed in (shown in) the second area (A2), and a curved surface (213RC: curved portion connected to 213RF) connected (shown connected) to the flat surface (213RF).
+Regarding claim 5, the combination of Lee and Choi discloses the display of claim 2.
+Lee goes on to teach wherein the reflective portion (213R, Fig 7) includes a flat surface (213RF: flat portion shown in A2) disposed in (shown in) the second area (A2), and a curved surface (213RC: curved portion connected to 213RF) connected (shown connected) to the flat surface (213RF).

-Regarding claim 6, Lee teaches the display of claim 2 and goes on to teach further comprising a color filter (230, Fig 6) between (shown between) the plurality of lines (VL) and the pattern portion (208P),
+Lee goes on to teach further comprising a color filter (230, Fig 6) between (shown between) the plurality of lines (VL) and the pattern portion,

 wherein the color filter (230) extends (shown extending) from the light emission area (EA) of the plurality of subpixels (SP; shown as 214 in Fig 6) to the second area (A2) and partially overlaps (shown overlapping) at least one (DL) of the plurality of lines (VL) disposed in (shown in) the at least one of the first area (A1) and the second area (A2).

-Regarding claim 12, Lee teaches the display of claim 2 and goes on to teach further comprising a light emitting element layer (214, Fig 5) in the plurality of subpixels (SP),
+Regarding claim 12, the combination of Lee and Choi discloses the display of claim 2.
+Lee on to teach further comprising a light emitting element layer (214, Fig 5) in the plurality of subpixels (SP),

 wherein the light emitting element layer (214) includes: a pixel electrode (211) in (shown in) the light emission area (EA);